© Nick James Photography

 Lexie Elliott was born in 1976 and grew up in Scotland, at the foot of the Highlands.
 Her first attempt at a book came in primary school, and featured a horse; sadly, that manuscript has been lost.
 She attended a local state high school, Dunblane High School, and spent much of her teenaged years reading and swimming.
 In 1994 she began a Physics degree at University College, Oxford, where she obtained a first; she subsequently obtained a doctorate in Theoretical Physics, also from Oxford University.
 A keen sportwoman, she represented Oxford University every one of her seven years there in either Swimming or Waterpolo, and usually both.
 However, she never lost her longheld desire to become a writer and always had a drawer full of private scribblings.

 After university, Lexie succumbed to the need to climb out of debt and find a job and began work for an investment bank in London, where she remained for 8 years.
 During that time she also took up triathlon, met her husband (in a swimming pool at 5.30am, but that is another story...), got married and had two gorgeous boys, swam the English Channel solo, ran a few marathons and ultramarathons and tried in vain to carve out enough time to write.
 After losing her banking job during the Global Financial Crisis, she began work part-time in fund management in the City of London, and writing part-time.
 Her debut novel, The French Girl, was published in February 2018.
+This was followed by The Missing Years in 2020 and How To Kill Your Best Friend (a Richard & Judy Book Club summer pick) in 2021.
+Her fourth novel, Bright and Deadly Things, will be published in 2023.

 In 2021, Lexie decided to take a break from the city and is currently writing full-time.
 When she's not writing, she can be found running, swimming and juggling family life whilst thinking about writing.
-Lexie is currently working on her fourth novel.
+Lexie is currently working on her fifth novel.